 Are you on keto and feeling the sugar cravings kick in?
 This keto coffee cheesecake is sure to satisfy your sweet tooth.
 In fact, if you are planning on making them, be sure you have enough carb allowance to eat more than one square because these are seriously delicious.

 I have been obsessing over these Keto brownies for a while now and making them almost every week to get me through the sweet cravings.
 But I was thinking that it was time to change things and come up with some more low carb desserts.

 I am a sucker for a good cheesecake.
 It’s my all-time favorite type of cake!
 So when I tweaked my regular, super quick and easy cheesecake recipe to suit my keto diet, I knew I had a winner.

-This Keto coffee cheesecake is super simple to make.
+This coffee cheesecake is super simple to make.
 The crust is made out of almond flour, butter and cocoa powder pressed down into a pan and baked for a few minutes.
 While the crust is baking, the prep for the filling takes literally no time.

 Espresso Powder vs Regular Instant Coffee

 The instant coffee used in this recipe is espresso powder which is made from dark roasted coffee beans that have been ground, brewed, dried, and then ground to a very fine powder (I like to use Nescafe Gold Espresso).
 It’s much more concentrated than regular instant coffee.

 You can replace the espresso powder with regular instant coffee but the coffee flavor won’t be as strong if you replace it for the same 2 tablespoons that the recipe asks for.
 You can always increase the amount to suit your taste.